• Skip to primary navigation

 The Canadian Museum for Human Rights is definitely worth a visit in Manitoba for both its stunning architecture and, most importantly, for its very powerful message of civil rights for all.
 Explore the many floors and alabaster ramps inside; you’ll need at least a few hours to take it all in.

-There are many fun places to go cross country skiing or snowshoeing in Winnipeg, but one of our top choices to do so is at FortWhyte Alive.
-With over six kilometres of trail to explore, there’s excellent wildlife viewing as well as plenty of forest and and frozen lakes to take advantage of.
+There are many fun places to go cross-country skiing or snowshoeing in Winnipeg, but one of our top choices to do so is at FortWhyte Alive.
+With over six kilometres of trail to explore, there’s excellent wildlife viewing as well as plenty of forests and frozen lakes to take advantage of.

 Get Inspired at the Winnipeg Folk Festival